Kaltsoon/data-management-and-databases/exercises/sql-syntax-exercise.md

-# SQL Syntax & WHERE Conditions Exercise
+# SQL Syntax & WHERE Conditions Exercises

 > [!IMPORTANT]
 > Submit this exercise as a single Word document in Moodle.